 Are all electric cars automatic?
 The short answer is, yes, in most cases they are.
 Almost all EVs come with automatic transmissions.
 You don’t have to change gears manually like you would in a manual transmission.
 That said, there are a few exceptions.
 But they’re rare.
 In this blog, let’s analyse why are all electric […]

 What is an SUV?
 What makes it different from a hatchback car or a crossover?
-And more importantly, which car types should you buy?
+And more importantly, which car type should you buy?
 With so many types, it can be hard to know what will suit your needs.
-This guide answers the 8 key questions related to what is an SUV car and helps […]
+This guide answers the 8 key questions, like what is an SUV car, and helps you […]

 Choosing the right family car can be overwhelming, especially with so many vehicle types to consider.
 In your search, you’ve probably come across the term MPV car and wondered what it really means.
 Without knowing the MPV car meaning, you could miss out on a practical, spacious option perfect for daily life and long trips. […]